Sudan arrests 3 coup critics as pressure mounts on military | Politics

 The activists taken overnight were Ismail al-Taj, a leader of the Sudanese Professionals' Association, the group at the forefront of the protests that brought down al-Bashir; Sediq al-Sadiq al-Mahdi, a leader in Sudan's largest political party, known as Umma and brother of Foreign Minister Mariam al-Mahdi; and Khalid al-Silaik, a former media adviser to the prime minister.

-The three have been outspoken critics of the military takeover - and have called for protests against the move.
+The three have been outspoken critics of the military takeover and have called for protests.
 Already, tens of thousands of Sudanese have taken to the streets, and activists are planning a mass demonstration on Saturday.

-Security forces confronting protesters have killed at least six people since Monday and wounded over 140 others, many in critical condition, according to physicians with the Sudan Doctors' Committee.

-“What Gen Burhan did is a complete coup...People will respond to this in the coming days,” al-Silaik said.
+"What General Burhan did is a complete coup...People will respond to this in the coming days," al-Silaik said.

 Activists Nazim Siraj and Nazik Awad and the Umma party confirmed the arrests of the other two figures.